 (a) The Company and the Trustee each acknowledge that the Trustee will follow the security procedures set forth below with respect to funds transferred from the Trust Account.
 The Company and the Trustee will each restrict access to confidential information relating to such security procedures to authorized persons.
-Each party must notify the other party immediately if it has reason to believe unauthorized persons may have obtained access to such confidential information, or of any change in its authorized personnel.
-In executing funds transfers, the Trustee shall rely upon all information supplied to it by the Company, including, account names, account numbers, and all other identifying information relating to a Beneficiary, Beneficiary's bank or intermediary bank.
+Each party must notify the other party immediately if it has reason to believe unauthorized persons may have obtained account names, account numbers, and all other identifying information relating to a Beneficiary, Beneficiary's bank or intermediary bank.
 Except for any liability arising out of the Trustee's gross negligence, fraud or willful misconduct, the Trustee shall not be liable for any loss, liability or expense resulting from any error in the information or transmission of the funds.